julita-w-chylinska/Library-Management-System-SQL/README.md

 ## Objectives

-1. **Set up the Library Management System Database**: Create and populate the database with tables for branches, employees, members, books, issued status, and return status.
+1. **Set up the Library Management System Database**: Create and populate the database with tables for books, branches, employees, members, issued status, and return status.
+Establish relationships between tables (main key and foreign keys).
 2. **CRUD Operations**: Perform Create, Read, Update, and Delete operations on the data.
 3. **CTAS (Create Table As Select)**: Utilize CTAS to create new tables based on query results.
 4. **Advanced SQL Queries**: Develop complex queries to analyze and retrieve specific data.